midnightntwrk/midnight-template-repo/README.md

 Provides a brief description of the Midnight Foundation's security policy and how to properly disclose security issues.

+### SUPPORT.md

+Outlines the ways users can get help or support for a Midnight project.

-### SECURITY.md
+### CONTRIBUTING.md

-Provides a brief description of the Midnight Foundation's security policy and how to properly disclose security issues.
+Provides guidelines for how people can contribute to the Midnight project.

 ### CODEOWNERS